PlayFab/UnityEditorExtensions/README.md

 Let us know what we are missing and we will do our best to accommodate.

 ### Known Issues:

-  * Occasional Error thrown when logging in.
+  1. Occasional Error thrown when making web requests.
     * Currently under investigation, this does not seem to be impacting functionality.
-  * The EditorExtensions Tab is open and nothing is being drawn.
+  2. The EditorExtensions Tab is open and nothing is being drawn.
     * This typically is caused when renaming the PlayFabEditorExtensions directory.
-  * The EditorExtensions may rarely crash the Unity Window Layouts.
+  3. The EditorExtensions may rarely crash the Unity Window Layouts.
     * This may cause the inspector to stop drawing the PlayFab inspector until a [Reset Layouts](http://answers.unity3d.com/questions/613376/how-do-i-reset-the-layout-of-the-editor.html "Unity Answers") has been performed.
-  * Plugins and other packages must be installed / removed and upgraded separately
+  4. Plugins and other packages must be installed / removed / upgraded separately
+  5. When toggling the API sets (Client, Server, Admin), sometimes the editor does not recompile and apply the updated definitions.
+    *  This can be manually set via under  **Build Settings > Player Settings**.
+More information can be found [here](https://docs.unity3d.com/Manual/PlatformDependentCompilation.html).

+#####Unsupported Build-Targets:
+  * **Unity Web Player** - The editor Extensions will not work properly when Unity is set to output Web Player builds.
+Web player was removed in Unity 5.4, and is no longer a supported build target.

 ##Copyright and Licensing Information: